scharlau/shopping_exercise_django/README.md

 You might also want to spend a few minutes at the start of each round planning what you might want to do.

 You'll see that this version works with the objects in the shop/models.py file to manipulate the data we display on the page.
 This means we've mostly abstracted away the SQL, and are working with objects for our queries and the dislay of results.

+There are some forms here for the products.
+These add the basic CRUD methods (create, read, update and delete).
+You could add similar ones for other objects.

 1. Round one should be fixing the order_detail.html page to show names of items and customers, who placed the order.
 If you have time, then you can also fix the customer_details.html page to show the customer's orders, and let them click through to the order_details.html page.
 2. Round two should be creating a 'dashboard' page to show the total value of orders placed by customers.